310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 …?
 What’s wrong, Anzu-san?

-“I feel like you really <em>are</em> having trouble deciding if you should become the leader, though”…?
+“I feel like you really *are* also having trouble deciding if you should become the leader, though”…?
 {% endbubble %}

 {% bubble Midori sigh %}